mlbrnm/sadt_scheduling_capstone/artifacts/scheduling_constraints.md

 # It was at this point in my research that I realized the above is flawed because sections have multiple timeslots, not just one, so it'll need to be a bit different.
 I also realized I should go to bed for now.

+# I also just realized that I need to keep in mind that there are sort of two situations we need to account for (and more if you include the certificate scheduling):
+## 1 - creating a fresh schedule.
+Timeslots don't matter here, we're only concerned with qualifications, instructional hours, and ensuring every section has an instructor.
+## 2 - modifying a schedule.
+At this point we will have timeslots, and need the system to be able to recommend instructors to fill an empty section, or sections to fill an empty instructor.